 Agoraphobia – Fear of situations from which escape is difficult

 To treat a phobia, many therapists turn to something called exposure therapy, in which the individual slowly changes his or her response to the thing that is feared by gradually facing it in a controlled setting.
 Cognitive behavioral therapy is another method that works well for overcoming a phobia, especially when combined with exposure therapy.
 Certain medications such as beta blockers or sedatives can also be used in the short term; taking a sedative on a long flight when the individual is afraid to fly is an example.

 Call Jim Brillon, Orange County’s expert in Anxiety Relief

-Jim Brillon has served all of Orange County for many years, and has seen more than his fair share of patients suffering from anxiety disorders.
+Jim Brillon has served all of Orange County and through Telehealth, California, and has worked with many people suffering from anxiety disorders.

 If you or someone you know suffers from one of these conditions, give our office a call and schedule an appointment.
 Jim has plenty of experience helping people learn how to manage their emotions and triggers, overcome fear, and gain a new sense of confidence.
 Battling anxiety can be very stressful and problematic, but you don’t have to go it alone.